lazarulian/cs35L/notes/filesystems.md

 - Hard links work because a directory is simply a _mapping_ of file name components to files
   - The file names are different, and there's no rule saying different keys can't map to the same value, so everything is consistent with what the definition of a directory.
+  - All of the hardlinks point to the same hardnode and deleting one hard link just decrements the link count

 &nbsp;
 &nbsp;